 • review documents you have drafted

-• get you ready a negotiation
+• get you ready for a negotiation

 • handle the discovery process